How the Employment Rights Act is changing the enforcement of certain employment-related laws

-Enforcement of rules relating to the national minimum wage, holiday pay, statutory sick pay, agency workers, gangmaster licensing standards and certain provisions of the Modern Slavery Act 2015 is currently split between individual claims and several different state enforcement bodies.
-These include HMRC, the Employment Agency Standards Inspectorate and the Gangmasters and Labour Abuse Authority.
+Enforcement of the statutory rules relating to minimum wage, holiday pay, sick pay, agency workers, licensing standards for gangmasters and parts of the Modern Slavery Act 2015, was undertaken by a mixture of individuals bringing claims and different state enforcement bodies (such as HMRC, the Employment Agency Standards Inspectorate and the Gangmasters and Labour Abuse Authority).

 What you need to do